Account Types at Swissquote

 Tradable Instruments

-CFD trading is also available at Swissquote, allowing traders to speculate on the price of numerous assets, making profits either through short or long positions.
+CFD trading is also available at Swissquote, allowing traders to speculate on the price of numerous assets, profiting either through short or long positions.
 CFD instruments cover markets like commodities, indices, stocks, bonds, and cryptocurrencies.

 Account Registration at Swissquote – Takes About 10 minutes for Live Accounts

-When you join Swissquote, you have the choice to open a demo account and directly start trading with virtual funds provided to help you train your trades.
-Opening a demo account is simple and is complete in two simple steps.
-That said, if you wish to create a Live Account, the whole process may take between 5 and 10 minutes as you will be asked to provide quite a few details for your trading account.
+When you join Swissquote, you have the choice to open a demo account and directly start trading with virtual funds intended for practice purposes.
+Opening a demo account is quick, as you can complete the process in two simple steps.
+That said, if you wish to create a Live Account, the whole process may take between 5 and 10 minutes as you will be asked to provide quite a few details.

-Start by launching the registration form through the ‘Open your account’ button and then selecting whether to proceed with a Demo account creation or with a Live trading account.
+Start by launching the registration form through the ‘Sign up’ button and then selecting whether to proceed with a Demo account creation or with a Live trading account.

-If you select to open a live trading account, you will be redirected to a different registration form, with the first step including providing several personal details.
+If you select to open a live trading account, you will be redirected to a different registration form, with the first step involving providing several personal details.

 The next step of the account opening process is to disclose your occupation and your trading objectives.
 Select the appropriate option, depending on whether you are a US or non-US resident.

-After setting up your Client profile, you will move to the Financial information section, which will ask for some account specifications as well as details about your financial situation.
+After setting up your Client profile, you will move to the Financial information section, where you must provide some account specifications as well as details about your financial situation.

-You will be asked to provide answers to several questions, which will help the broker assess your knowledge of trading and any experience in the field of trading.
+You will be asked to provide answers to several questions, which will help the broker assess your knowledge and experience in the field of trading.

 Account Verification – Takes about 5 minutes

-Once you have created your live trading account, you are required to complete an authentication process.
-This step is required by the broker as it follows strict regulatory guidelines, ensuring a safe and fair trading environment for clients of Swissquote.
+Once you have created your live trading account, you are required to complete Swissquote’s authentication process.
+This step is required by the broker as it follows strict regulatory guidelines, ensuring a safe and fair trading environment for its clients.

 Next, you can proceed with reading, getting familiar with, and signing your contracts with Swissquote.